Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 Coros Pace 1 vs Pace 3 vs Pace 2 – rear view

 Huami (Amazfit/Zepp), Huawei, Realme, Redmi, TicWatch, and others will continue in the battle of the budget smartwatches.
 Several of these have significant sales figures in some Far Eastern markets, and some products might even be described as increasingly competent.
-Indeed, we now see Chinese companies building up significant competencies and sales volumes in their domestic markets before using that strength in other geographic markets.
+Indeed, we now see Chinese companies building significant competencies and sales volumes in their domestic markets before using that strength in other geographic markets.

 Many companies cannot cross-sell watches with a top smartphone from the same brand.
 Even those with a decent partner smartphone like Huawei face other issues (Huawei is effectively excluded from many Western markets for political/security reasons).